Substance Abuse Treatment Facts

 - Self-help groups

 - Private doctor’s office

 Another issue related to substance abuse is the fact that SUD is closely linked with mental health disorders.
 A little less than half of the people with mental health issues in the U.S. receive no treatment, while out of 9.5 million people with co-occurring SUD and a mental health disorder, only around 10% receive treatment.
 This points to a significant treatment gap that is yet to be bridged: people who do get treatment are not treated for co-occurring disorders and the majority of co-occurring disorders get treatment for one disorder or no treatment at all.4

 Although the figures are still far from good, the same survey also shows that treatment has given good results in some areas.
 Namely, the opioid use disorder in the U.S. decreased significantly: from 2 million in 2018 to 1.6 million in 2019.
 This decrease is attributed to conscious efforts to increase access to medication-assisted treatment, as well as psychosocial and community recovery.4

-The Economic Effects of Addiction Treatment
+What Are the Economic Effects of Addiction Treatment?

 According to the substance abuse treatment facts published by the National Institute on Drug Abuse, substance abuse costs the U.S. over $600 billion annually when taking into account the health and social costs that result from substance abuse.5 Substance abuse treatment can help reduce these costs, as according to some estimates, the cost of treatment programs is over 12 times lower than the costs resulting from drug-related crime and healthcare.
 No less importantly, there are some less measurable but valuable gains, such as better interpersonal relations and workplace productivity.

-The Principles of Effective Treatment
+What Are the Principles of Effective Treatment?